Instant Confirmation

 National Gallery Singapore:

-WAUG offers the lowest-priced admission tickets to the National Museum of Singapore—plus, you can use them instantly after purchase, so there’s no waiting around in line!
-Just book, show your voucher, and step right into centuries of captivating history and culture.
+WAUG offers the lowest prices on National Museum of Singapore tickets, and you can use them immediately after purchase, so you don't have to wait in line!
+Just make a reservation, show your voucher, and immediately step into centuries of fascinating history and culture.

 National Gallery Singapore 1 St. Andrew’s Road Singapore 178957